p4rkerw/dpcr_design/DCLK1/rat_chr2_DCLK1.md

 Template        4916  GTA..........C...A..
 4935
 ```
 ## 2. For long + short spliced only
 For spliced transcripts, it is better to use Primer Blast.
-We focus on exon 2 and 3 of the long isoform NM_053343.3.
+We focus on exon 2 and 3 of the short isoform NM_053343.3.
 In Primer Blast:
 - Use NM_053343.3 as PCR template.
 Reverse primer to 260 bp.
 - PCR product size from 80-85.
 Return 20 primers
 - Melting temperatures 58 to 62.
 Tm max = 1.